Southwest Florida International Airport

 Southwest Florida International Airport (IATA: RSW, ICAO: KRSW, FAA LID: RSW) is a major county-owned airport in the South Fort Myers area of unincorporated Lee County, Florida, United States.
 The airport serves the Southwest Florida region, including the Cape Coral-Fort Myers, Naples-Marco Island, and Punta Gorda metropolitan areas, and is a U.S. Customs and Border Protection port of entry.
-It currently is the second-busiest single-runway airport in the United States, after San Diego International Airport.
-In 2022, the airport served 10,343,802 passengers, the most in its history.
+It currently is the second-busiest single-runway airport in the United States, after San Diego International Airport, California.
+In 2024, the airport served 11,028,182 passengers, the most in its history.

-The airport sits on 13,555 acres (5,486 ha, 21.2 sq.mi.) of land just southeast of Fort Myers, making it the third-largest airport in the United States in terms of land size (after Denver and Dallas/Fort Worth).
-6,000 acres of the land has been conserved as swamp lands and set aside for environmental mitigation.
+The airport sits on 13,555 acres (5,486 ha, 21.2 sq.mi.) of land just southeast of Fort Myers, about 6,000 acres of which has been conserved as swamp lands and set aside for environmental mitigation.

 History

+Planning and construction

-Prior to the opening of the airport, the region was served by Page Field in Fort Myers.
+Prior to the opening of the airport, the Southwest Florida region was served by Page Field in Fort Myers.
 By the 1970s, however, it had become clear that Page Field would be too small to handle increasing future demand for commercial flights into the region.
 Expanding Page Field was determined to be impractical because its airfield was constrained by U.S. 41 to the west and expanding the airfield to the east would require bridging the Ten Mile Canal and relocating a railroad track.

 A number of sites were considered for a new regional airport, including southern Charlotte County, Estero, and northeast Cape Coral near Burnt Store Marina.
-The government of Lee County ultimately selected a site near the end of Daniels Road which was a dirt road at the time.
-An advantage to this location was its proximity to Interstate 75, which was under construction and would have an interchange with Daniels Road, providing easy access (Interstate 75 was opened to traffic through Fort Myers in 1979).
+The government of Lee County ultimately selected a site near the end of Daniels Parkway that was a dirt road at the time.
+An advantage to this location was its proximity to Interstate 75, which was under construction and would have an interchange with Daniels Parkway, providing easy access (Interstate 75 was opened to traffic through Fort Myers in 1979).

-Construction of the airport began in 1980; it opened on schedule on May 14, 1983, with a single 8400-ft runway.
-At the time of its opening, the airport was named Southwest Florida Regional Airport (the airport code RSW is short for "Regional South-West").
-Delta Air Lines operated the first flight.
-The airport's original terminal was located on the north side of the runway at the end of Chamberlin Parkway and it initially included 14 gates on two concourses.
+Construction of Southwest Florida airport began in 1980, and the airport opened on schedule on May 14, 1983.
+Upon opening, the airport was named Southwest Florida Regional Airport (the airport code RSW is short for "Regional South-West").
+Originally, the airport included a single 8400-ft runway and a passenger terminal with 14 gates on two concourses.
+The original passenger terminal was located on the north side of the runway at the end of Chamberlin Parkway.